647 COVID-19 cases found in last 2 days linked to Tablighi Jamaat congregation: Health ministry

-"If we see the rise in cases in the last few days, it has primarily been due to an increase at a particular level," Agarwal said in an apparent reference to the Tablighi Jamaat congregation.
-He said because of the lockdown and "our efforts to promote social distancing, cases were being reported but there was no sharp rise".
+Over the government taking a decision to conduct rapid antibody tests for COVID-19 in hotspots of the country or areas which have reported a larger number of coronavirus cases, an Indian Council of Medical Research (ICMR) official said the guidelines for the same are likely to be issued tomorrow.
+Discussions regarding the implementation of the same were held at an emergency meeting of the National Task Force held on Thursday, he said.

+"Yesterday, we had a meeting to discuss and finalise the guidelines for using the rapid antibody tests and we hope by tomorrow, we will issue the guidelines.
+The primary purpose of the guidelines will be on how to deploy these tests in high-risk areas, hotspot areas and non-hotspot areas," the official said.
+The ICMR in its interim advisory issued on Thursday had recommended the use of rapid antibody test in COVID-19 in hotspots.

-There are 182 labs in the country for COVID-19 diagnosis, out of which 130 are government labs, an Indian Council of Medical Research (ICMR) official said.
-The official said about 8,000 samples were tested on Thursday for COVID-19.
+As far as tests of COVID-19 are concerned, the official said there are 182 labs in the country for COVID-19 diagnosis, out of which 130 are government labs.
+The official said about 8,000 samples were tested on Thursday for COVID-19, the highest number of samples tested in a day till now.

-Agarwal also said that 30 lakh have downloaded the government's 'AarogyaSetu' mobile app to help people assess risk of COVID-19..
+Agarwal said around 30 lakh people have downloaded the government's 'AarogyaSetu' mobile app which helps people assess the risk of them getting infected with the coronavirus and alert authorities if they have come in close contact with an infected person.
+The app will detect only fresh cases and will send out alerts to only those who have been near the infected person.

+He urged people to download the app for their safety.
+The joint secretary also said Health Minister Harsh Vardhan has expressed concerns over misbehavior with doctors and medical staff, and has appealed to patients and their families not to create obstacles for them while discharging their duties and have termed them as "corona warriors".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)